Under the Baobab Tree with: Lorraine Pascale

-What are your 3 top tips for people new to a healthy lifestyle?
+What is your top tip for people new to a healthy lifestyle?

 Take small steps.
 Incremental changes which are lasting, rather than going over the top about it and then giving up after two weeks.
 Look at it as a way of life rather than a diet and exercise plan.